tutulino/Megaminer/readme.md

 Only tested on nvidia pascal (10X0) , sorry I haven't AMD card for testing purposes.

-Only for Windows (at this moment)
+Only for Windows

 Miners for AMD are included but not tested , ¡¡¡ AMD TESTERS NEEDED !!!

 Core for auto change pools is forked from AaronSace MultipoolMiner, you can read info at https://github.com/aaronsace/MultiPoolMiner

 Profit calculations are estimates based on info provided by Pools/Whattomine for your bechmarked hashrate extrapolated to 24h.
-No real profit warranty.
+No real profit warranty except nicehash, where you are selling your power at indicated price.

-Pools/Whattomine statistics are based on past (luck, difficulty, exchange-rate, pool hashrte, network hashrate, etc), it can be not very accurate.
+Pools or Whattomine statistics are based on past (luck, difficulty, exchange-rate, pool hashrte, network hashrate, etc), it can be not very accurate, usually expected profit is near 50% pool indicates.

 Local Currency exchange rate to BTC is taken from Coindesk, Local currency profit can vary from whattomine revenue (instant), BTC revenue must be exact.